 Koehler Center Fellows and Coordinators integrate TCU initiatives into the Koehler Center efforts.

-Nada Elias-Lambert, PhD, LMSW, is an assistant professor in the Department of Social Work at Texas Christian University (TCU).
+Dr. Elias-Lambert is an associate professor and graduate program director in the Department of Social Work.
+She is also serving as the School of Interdisciplinary Studies Diversity Administrative Fellow for 2019–2010.
 Dr. Elias-Lambert received her BS in Psychology from the University of Texas at Austin and her MSW and PhD in social work from the University of Texas at Arlington.
-Dr. Elias-Lambert has many years of social work practice experience in a variety of settings including rape crisis victim advocacy and community education and medical social work.
+She has many years of social work practice experience in a variety of settings including sexual violence survivor advocacy and community education and medical social work.
 She also served in the US Peace Corps in Morocco as a Youth Development Volunteer.
 She brings her practice experience into the classroom and her research.
-Her teaching interests include undergraduate and graduate level courses in research methods, intimate partner violence, social welfare policy, and diversity.
-Nada’s research focuses on issues related to violence against women, sexual violence prevention with high-risk populations, campus sexual violence, and bystander interventions to prevent sexual violence.
+Her teaching interests include undergraduate and graduate level courses in research methods, intimate partner violence, social welfare policy, and diversity & social justice.
+Dr. Elias-Lambert’s research focuses on issues related to gender-based violence prevention, sexual violence prevention with high-risk populations, campus sexual violence, and bystander interventions to prevent sexual violence.
 She is an active scholar, publishing her research in peer-reviewed professional journals and presenting at national conferences.

 The Chairs Coordinator position is funded by the Provost Office and reports directly to the Provost.
 The Koehler Center’s role is to support this position with coordinating events, conducting research, and helping in the design of workshops and events.